algorand/indexer/docs/conduit/tutorials/WritingBlocksToFile.md

 ## Setting up our Exporter

 For the exporter the setup is simple.
-I'll set the directory output of my blocks to a temporary directory, `block-dir: "/tmp/conduit-blocks/"`.
+No configuration is necessary because it defaults to a directory inside the conduit data directory.
+In this example I've chosen to override the default and set the directory output of my blocks to a temporary directory, `block-dir: "/tmp/conduit-blocks/"`.

 ## Running the pipeline
 Now we should have a fully valid config, so let's try it out.
 Here's the full config I ended up with